 Pasta with mushrooms has long been a favourite of mine.
-This vegetarian olive leaf pasta with king oyster mushrooms is a traditional dish from Puglia in Southern Italy.
+This vegan/vegetarian olive leaf pasta with king oyster mushrooms is a traditional dish from Puglia in Southern Italy.
 It’s easy to make and one of the best mushroom pasta recipes ever!

 Foglie di ulivo con cardoncelli.

 Pasta with king oyster mushrooms, also called trumpet mushrooms, is one of the best mushroom pasta recipes I have eaten in a while.
 That doesn’t mean that other mushroom pasta recipes aren’t good.
 Pasta and mushrooms is a popular and delicious combo, no matter what mushrooms you use!

 BUT, in my opinion, king oyster mushrooms are king in comparison to many other fungi!
 Some people call them the cheap porcini!
 They are definitely my second favourite mushroom after porcini (ceps).

 What are king oyster mushrooms?